-- Note 2: The orders that the court may make include all or any of the orders set out in section 243. - (2) An order under subsection (1) may be made against: - (a) if subsection (1)(a)(i) applies-the person who engaged in the contravening conduct, or a person involved in that conduct; or - (b) if subsection (1)(a)(ii) applies-a party to the contract who is advantaged by the declared term. - (3) The order must be an order that the court considers will: - (a) redress, in whole or in part, the loss or damage suffered by the non-party consumers in relation to the contravening conduct or declared term; or - (b) prevent or reduce the loss or damage suffered, or likely to be suffered, by the non-party consumers in relation to the contravening conduct or declared term. - (4) An application under subsection (1) may be made at any time within 6 years after the day on which:
+- (a) if subsection (1)(a)(i) applies-the person who engaged in the contravening conduct, or a person involved in that conduct; or - (b) if subsection (1)(a)(ii) applies-a party to the contract who is advantaged by the declared term. - (3) The order must be an order that the court considers will: - (a) redress, in whole or in part, the loss or damage suffered by the non-parties in relation to the contravening conduct or declared term; or - (b) prevent or reduce the loss or damage suffered, or likely to be suffered, by the non-parties in relation to the contravening conduct or declared term. - (4) An application under subsection (1) may be made at any time within 6 years after the day on which: - (a) if subsection (1)(a)(i) applies-the cause of action that relates to the contravening conduct accrued; or - (b) if subsection (1)(a)(ii) applies-the declaration is made.

-- (a) if subsection (1)(a)(i) applies-the cause of action that relates to the contravening conduct accrued; or - (b) if subsection (1)(a)(ii) applies-the declaration is made.
+240 Determining whether to make a redress order etc. for non-parties

-240 Determining whether to make a redress order etc. for non-party consumers
+- In determining whether to make an order under section 239(1) against a person referred to in section 239(2)(a), the court may have regard to the conduct of the person, and of the non-parties in relation to the contravening conduct, since the contravention occurred. - (2) In determining whether to make an order under section 239(1) against a person referred to in section 239(2)(b), the court may have regard to the conduct of the person, and of the non-parties in relation to the declared term, since the declaration was made. - (3) In determining whether to make an order under section 239(1), the court need not make a finding about either of the following matters:

-- (1) In determining whether to make an order under section 239(1) against a person referred to in section 239(2)(a), the court may have regard to the conduct of the person, and of the non-party consumers in relation to the contravening conduct, since the contravention occurred. - (2) In determining whether to make an order under section 239(1) against a person referred to in section 239(2)(b), the court may have regard to the conduct of the person, and of the non-party consumers in relation to the declared term, since the declaration was made. - (3) In determining whether to make an order under section 239(1), the court need not make a finding about either of the following matters: - (a) which persons are non-party consumers in relation to the contravening conduct or declared term; - (b) the nature of the loss or damage suffered, or likely to be suffered, by such persons.
+- (a) which persons are non-parties in relation to the contravening conduct or declared term; - (b) the nature of the loss or damage suffered, or likely to be suffered, by such persons.

-241 When a non-party consumer is bound by a redress order etc.
+241 When a non-party is bound by a redress order etc.

-- (1) A non-party consumer is bound by an order made under section 239(1) against a person if: - (a) the loss or damage suffered, or likely to be suffered, by the non-party consumer in relation to the contravening conduct, or the declared term, to which the order relates has been redressed, prevented or reduced in accordance with the order; and - (b) the non-party consumer has accepted the redress, prevention or reduction.
+- (1) A non-party is bound by an order made under section 239(1) against a person if: - (a) the loss or damage suffered, or likely to be suffered, by the non-party in relation to the contravening conduct, or the declared term, to which the order relates has been redressed, prevented or reduced in accordance with the order; and - (b) the non-party has accepted the redress, prevention or reduction. - (2) Any other order made under section 239(1) that relates to that loss or damage has no effect in relation to the non-party. - (3) Despite any other provision of: - (a) this Schedule; or - (b) any other law of the Commonwealth, or a State or a Territory;

-306 Competition and Consumer Act 2010 Compilation No. 144 Compilation date: 15/09/2023 Registered: 29/09/2023 no claim, action or demand may be made or taken against the person by the non-party consumer in relation to that loss or damage.
+no claim, action or demand may be made or taken against the person by the non-party in relation to that loss or damage.